Getting started with research

 - insure against catastrophic loss of your raw data.

-This module is relevant to data created in a digital form ('born digital'), data converted to a digital form (digitised) or physical material.
+This module is relevant to data created in a digital form ('born digital'), data converted to a digital form (digitised) or primary material.